-The dream is dead: Johnson election triumph breaks UK 'remainer' hearts
+The dream is dead: Johnson election triumph breaks UK "remainer" hearts

 While the Conservatives consolidated the vote of those who want to leave the EU, building a coalition of pro-Brexit voters across regional and class lines, campaigners for another referendum struggled to win converts or agree on a unified plan.

-Gina Miller, a prominent campaigner for a second referendum, was among those accepted there was no way back.

-“There is certainly not another vote,” she said, adding that Brexit would “get passed as an act of parliament, it will then be ratified as an international treaty and we will be out.”
+After his crushing election victory, Johnson said “all those miserable threats” of a second referendum were over.
+He told one protester - who wears a hat with the blue and gold flag of the EU and yells “stop Brexit” at politicians outside parliament - that it was time to retire.

+“I say respectfully to our stentorian friend in the blue 12-star hat that’s it’s time to put a sock in the megaphone and give everybody some peace,” he said.

-Key to the defeat for the “Remain” camp was Labour’s refusal to join an initiative aimed at encouraging tactical voting, whereby people back a candidate in order block another rather than out of genuine support.
+Key to the “Remain” camp’s defeat was Labour’s refusal to join an initiative aimed at encouraging tactical voting, whereby people back a candidate in order to block another rather than out of genuine support.

+In London seats such as Kensington, Wimbledon and Chipping Barnet, the Conservatives narrowly won after Labour and the pro-European Liberal Democrats split the anti-Brexit vote.

 By contrast, the newly created Brexit Party agreed not to run against Conservatives in about half of constituencies to avoid diluting the pro-Brexit vote.

-Many campaigners said the fate of their movement was inextricably linked with Labour leader Jeremy Corbyn, the least popular opposition leader in living memory.
+Many campaigners said the fate of their movement was inextricably linked with Labour leader Jeremy Corbyn, the least popular opposition leader in living memory and a veteran opponent of Britain’s EU membership.

-The most likely route to a second referendum would have been if Corbyn had become prime minister.
-In the end, Britons voted with their feet and not their ballot papers.

-Other campaigners blamed strategic errors, such as agreeing to an early election when the prime minister was trapped in parliament, unable to pass his Brexit deal unamended.
+Other campaigners blamed strategic errors by the opposition, such as agreeing to a snap election when the prime minister was trapped in parliament, unable to pass his Brexit deal unamended.

-Johnson got the election he wanted when the opposition parties’ united front against a vote broke.
+Johnson got the election he had sought when the opposition parties’ united front against a vote broke.

+Gina Miller, a prominent campaigner for a second referendum, was among those accepting there was no way back.

+“There is certainly not another vote,” she said, adding that Brexit would “get passed as an act of parliament, it will then be ratified as an international treaty and we will be out”.

-Reporting by Andrew MacAskill; editing by Guy Faulconbridge and Mike Collett-White
+Reporting by Andrew MacAskill; Editing by Guy Faulconbridge and Gareth Jones